bderleta/mini-snmpd-cerbo/README.md

 - New default vendor OID
 - Support for `/sys/class/thermal/thermal_zoneX`
 - Automatic system description from `uname` call
-- Relay states (via "rpigpiomonitor"-compatible interface)
+- Relay states (via "rpigpiomonitor"-compatible interface, for LibreNMS)
+- CPU %, enabling graphs in LibreNMS (the period isn't 1 minute as in specs, though, but since last poll)

 Some things are in progress:
 - Board temperature from `/sys/class/hwmon/hwmonX`
 - Voltage inputs
-- CPU details

 Introduction
 ------------